 I am an Italian resident, should I file taxes?

-Italian residents are taxed on the WORLD INCOME, while non residents are taxed on the INCOME PRODUCED IN ITALY.
+Italian residents are taxed on the WORLD WIDE INCOME regardless of their citizenship, while non residents are ONLY taxed on INCOME MADE IN ITALY.

-It does not matter where your income is made or what citizenship you have, if you are resident you have to pay taxes on any income made.
+It does not matter where your income is made or what citizenship you have, if you are resident you have to pay taxes on any income made anywhere in the world

 Which tax module should I file?